Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ### Database for MySQL
 ##### :flight_arrival: Updated/New Features

- Use server logs for Azure Database for MySQL - Flexible Server to enable logging for your server and save the results to a file.
-If you enable server logs and select the log type, you can download the logs from your server.
-Use the information in these logs to get detailed insights about the activities executed on your server, and then identify and troubleshoot potential issues.
+- Use server logs for Azure Database for MySQL - Flexible Server to enable logging for your server and save the results to a file.
+- If you enable server logs and select the log type, you can download the logs from your server.
+- Use the information in these logs to get detailed insights about the activities executed on your server to identify and troubleshoot potential issues.

 [Documentation](https://azure.microsoft.com/updates/general-availability-server-logs-for-azure-database-for-mysql-flexible-server/)